SunmilikeSueMe/capstone/README.md

 # Conclusion

+Upon completion of this project, we recommend Computing Vision consider

+A. Investing in movies that cost lower than 5 million
+B. Launch their movie domestically before expanding to foreign markets
-Upon completion of this project, we recommend Computing Vision consider investing in movies that cost lower than 5 million, launch their movie domestically, focus on documentary, drama, and comedy genres and invest in short movies as they plan to begin creating original video content.
+C. Focus on documentary, drama, and comedy genres
+D. Invest in short movies as they plan to begin creating original video content

 # Repository File Structure